Mabdillahi88/fitshare-api/README.md

   - **Popular Post:** Awarded when a post receives at least 1 like or 1 comment (thresholds reduced for easier testing).
   - **Comment Champion:** Awarded when a user makes 2 or more comments.
 - This model is managed automatically using Django signals, ensuring achievements are awarded based on user actions without manual intervention.

+---

+#### Notification Model

+- The Notification model is a new custom model introduced to track user interactions.
+- **Fields:**
+  - `recipient`: A ForeignKey linking the notification to a specific User who receives the notification.
+  - `message`: A short message detailing the interaction (e.g., "UserX liked your post 'Title'").
+  - `is_read`: A Boolean field indicating whether the notification has been read.
+  - `created_at`: A DateTimeField that automatically records when the notification was created.
+- **Usage:**
+  - Notifications are automatically generated using Django signals when users interact with content (such as likes, comments, or follows).
+  - This ensures that users receive timely feedback on their posts and admins can monitor these interactions.

 ##### Back to [top](#table-of-contents)